grant-trowbridge/grant-trowbridge.github.io/_posts/2025-07-30-PG-Craft-Walkthrough.md

 ## .odt File Research & Creation

 Having created malicous Office 365 macros in the past, I assume LibreOffice may have similar functions that can be abused.
-I did some Googling and found this [Medium article](https://medium.com/@akshay__0/initial-access-via-malicious-odt-macro-ac7f5d15796d) detailing malicious ODT file macros.
-The syntax for this macro is targeted for Linux machines, so the script itself is not useful to me, but the instructions for creating a LibreOffice macro are still of value.
+I did some Googling and found this [Medium article](https://medium.com/@akshay__0/initial-access-via-malicious-odt-macro-ac7f5d15796d) detailing malicious `.odt` file macros.
+The syntax for this macro is specific to Linux machines, so the script itself is not useful to me, but the instructions for creating a LibreOffice macro are still of value.

 Knowing this, I searched for Microsoft VBA Macro reverse shell scripts and found another [Medium Article](https://medium.com/@mavrogiannispan/phishing-2-0-9f49654de4a6) written by Mavrogiannis Panagiotis that contained proper syntax for Windows targets.
 First, I need to create a malicious document in LibreOffice.
 Select **File > New > Text Document** to create a new file.
 Once the document window opens, navigate to **File > Save As..** and save the file, ensuring the `.odt` extension is specified.